BYOK (bring your own key)

 Section titled “Related”- How to use your own OpenAI key — the workflow (and what’s currently shipping vs. coming)

-- Plan tier limits — the quotas BYOK lifts
+- Plan tier limits — where BYOK sits in the tiers (Starter and up)